joneshshrestha/CaptchaRecognition/README.md

 ### Step 1: Extract single letters from CAPTCHA images

-Run:

-python3 extract_single_letters_from_captchas.py

-The results will be stored in the "extracted_letter_images" folder.
+The results is stored in the "extracted_letter_images" folder.

 ### Step 2: Train the neural network to recognize single letters

-Run:

-python3 train_model.py

 This will write out "captcha_model.hdf5" and "model_labels.dat"